Last Updated: July 4, 2026 | Originally Published: October 13, 2023

 Communication Etiquette: What Changes Everything

-According to the Taiwan Tourism Bureau, japan’s communication style is high-context — meaning a lot is conveyed through tone, timing, and body language rather than words.
-Understanding this prevents the most common miscommunications.
+Based on official Japan Rail Pass documentation, japanese communication is high-context — meaning a lot is conveyed through tone, timing, and body language rather than explicit words.
+Understanding this prevents the most common miscommunications foreigners experience.

 Bowing depth matters: A 15-degree nod acknowledges a greeting.
 A 30-degree bow is polite thanks.
 A 45-degree bow is deep respect or apology.
 You don’t need to initiate — matching the other person’s depth is always correct.